 Manage the process correctly and show that there has been no bias in selecting candidates and this mechanism could be beneficial to the business as a whole.

 We are all naturally biased when it comes to a myriad of things.
 The music we listen to, the people we hang out with, the things we decide to purchase over another and so on.
 Unconscious bias dictates the way we behave most of the time, and in a diversity and inclusion recruitment strategy, we want to minimise its impact as much as we can.

-One of the measures that can be taken is unconscious bias training for all involved in the recruitment process.
-This will help to mitigate some of the more human prone errors in selecting candidates, from the C.V stage to sending out a job offer.
+One of the measures that can be taken in unconscious bias training for all involved in the recruitment process.
+This will help to mitigate some of the more human prone errors in selecting candidates, from C.V. stage to sending out a job offer.

 Another method which can be used is using blind resumes where you “black out” any and all personal information on resumes.
 Information like names, schools, date of birth, specific locations, and so on can all contribute to some degree in a biased assessment of the candidate - even if it’s not done consciously.